 Even though the RS-232 communication ‘standard’ itself is old enough for a place at the Smithsonian Institution, it is still heavily used today for all types of computer based systems that talk to various peripheral components.
 Employing the universal ASCII (American Standard Code for Information Interchange) character set as our language, Alicat instruments will continue to be sold with the robust, universal, and reliable RS-232 system for the foreseeable future.
 For basic connection and terminal examples please see our video and instructional here:

-Have questions about instrument communications?
+Have questions about Serial Communications or instrument options?